About me

 DIVERSIFYING my WORK

-Prior to my veterinary qualifications, I studied Philology (English Language and Literature) and worked in a few roles centred around writing, translating, proofreading, editing and content creation.
+Prior to my veterinary qualifications, I studied Philology (English Language and Literature) and worked in a few roles centred around writing, editing and content creation.

-As a vet, this communication-oriented skillset turned very handy, but soon enough I realised I'm not using it to its full potential, nowhere near as much as I would like to.
+This communication-oriented skillset turned useful in my vet work, but soon enough I realised I'm not using it to its full potential, nowhere near as much as I would like to.

-While I was deliberating on ways to improve that, two external events happened, the pandemic and Brexit.
-The changes they brought along made an already challenging full-time vet job simply exhausting; a burn-out forced me to stop working altogether for a while.
+While I was considering how to change that, the COVID-19 pandemic happened.
+Working under quarantine conditions made an already challenging full-time vet job simply exhausting, I got a burn-out and had to stop working altogether for a while.

-They say one should never waste a good crisis.
-The involuntary time-out gave me room to think and come up with the idea of freelancing, which turned out to be the best way forward - working as a locum allows me to vary the time spent in practice and make room for other roles when and as needed.
+One should never waste a good crisis.
+This involuntary time-out gave me space to come up with the idea of freelancing, which turned out to be the best way forward.
+Working as a locum veterinary surgeon allows me to vary the time spent in practice to make room for other stuff.

 unsplash